-Phimosis is a constriction of the opening of the foreskin so that it cannot be drawn back over the tip of the penis.
-This condition is a normal occurrence in the newborn boy, but over time the skin that adheres to the tip of the penis can be retracted as the foreskin loosens.
-By age 3, 90 percent of uncircumcised males should be able to completely retract their foreskin from the tip of the penis.
-By age 17, 97 to 99 percent of males will be able to completely retract their foreskin.
+Phimosis is a constriction of the opening of the foreskin in an uncircumcised male so that it cannot be drawn back over the tip of the penis.
+This condition is a normal occurrence in newborn boys, but over time the skin that adheres to the tip of the penis can be retracted as the foreskin loosens.
+By age 17, about 99 percent of males will be able to completely retract their foreskin.
 Phimosis can also occur if the foreskin is forced back before it is ready.
-This can cause a fibrous scar to form, which may prevent future retraction of the foreskin.
+This can cause bleeding and a fibrous scar to form, which may prevent future retraction of the foreskin.

 The symptoms of phimosis and paraphimosis may resemble other problems or medical conditions.
-Always consult your child's physician for a diagnosis.
+The specialists at the CHOC Children’s Urology Center will work carefully with each patient to ensure a proper diagnosis.

 How is phimosis or paraphimosis diagnosed?

-A careful physical examination by your child's physician normally provides satisfactory information to make a diagnosis.
+A careful physical examination by the child’s physician normally provides satisfactory information to make a diagnosis.

-Specific treatment for phimosis or paraphimosis will be determined by your child's physician based on:
+Specific treatment for phimosis or paraphimosis will be determined by our specialists based on:

 Treatment may include the following:

-- Treatment for paraphimosis may involve lubricating the foreskin and tip of the penis and then gently squeezing the tip of the penis while pulling the foreskin forward.
+- For paraphimosis, treatment may involve lubricating the foreskin and tip of the penis and then gently squeezing the tip of the penis while pulling the foreskin forward.
+A bandage may also be wrapped from the tip of the penis towards the base to try to reduce the swelling.
 If this is ineffective, a small incision to relieve the tension may be performed.
-An emergency circumcision (surgical removal of all or part of the foreskin) may be recommended.
+In some cases, an emergency circumcision may be recommended.

 If paraphimosis should occur, the child should be taken to the closest emergency room to be examined.
 Leaving paraphimosis untreated can have very serious consequences to the survival of the penis.